zilexa/Homeserver/filesystem/README.md

 ### Step 1A: Prep your disks with a filesystem
 Note this will delete your data.
 To convert EXT4 disks without loosing data or add existing BtrFS disks to a filesystem, Google.
 1. unmount all the drives you are going to format: for each disk `sudo umount /media/(diskname)` or use the Disks utility via Budgie menu and hit the stop button for each disk.
-2. list the disk devices: `sudo fdisk -l` you will need the paths of each disks.
+2. list the disk devices: `sudo fdisk -l` you will need the paths of each disks (for example /dev/sda, /dev/sdb, /dev/sdc).
-3. Decide which disk(s) will be the `backup1` disk and for 2A which will be the `parity1`disk.
+3. Decide the purpose of each disk and their corresponding label, make notes (`data1`, `data2` etc. `backup1`, `parity1`).
 4. In the next steps, know `-L name` is how you label your disks.

 ### STEP 1B: Create the permanent mount points